 Security remains the most significant problem for IoT devices in general and smart home technologies as smart homes are particularly vulnerable to hacking attempts.
 Since more computers are linked with one network, if the embedded software is not secured, hackers have more possible entry points and the ability to damage the whole infrastructure.
 Let us see how to protect your home automation setup.

-Home automation technology’s future is bright, and smart house architecture will become more mainstream and sophisticated as more citizens embrace IoT automation technologies in their homes and workplaces.
+Home automation using IoT, and smart house architecture will become more mainstream and sophisticated as more citizens embrace IoT automation technologies in their homes and workplaces.
 Creating every IoT device is a protection, technology, and user interface task.

 You need to understand several things to build a good home automation scheme, from the platform you will use as the basis for your app to its design and protection.